ShayanPoursadeghi/Todo-List/README.md

 # todo_list App

 **To-do List App** is a simple Flutter project that demonstrates how to create and manage a task list.
 It is designed to help users schedule and organize their daily tasks more easily.
 Built with Flutter, this app runs on Android devices.
+This App uses Hive DB.

 ## Features